319 Leona: Classification and orbit

 Leona orbits the Sun in the outer main-belt at a distance of 2.7–4.1 AU once every 6 years and 3 months (2,295 days).
 Its orbit has an eccentricity of 0.22 and an inclination of 11° with respect to the ecliptic.

-The asteroid's observation arc begins at the discovering observatory, one night after its official discovery observation.

 Physical characteristics

 Spectral type

 Leona has been characterized as a dark and reddish P-type asteroid by the Wide-field Infrared Survey Explorer (WISE), and as an X-type asteroid by Pan-STARRS photometric survey.
 The Collaborative Asteroid Lightcurve Link groups it to the carbonaceous C-type asteroids.